yuqiii-wang/KnowledgeNotes/math/finance/financing/repo_risks.md

 * Currency represented country is economy-healthy
 * reputed institution ratings, e.g., S&P

-For example, a group of financial experts come up with this determination of risk.
+For example, a group of financial experts come up with this determination of risk weights.
-They might review it quarterly.
+They might review it quarterly to update the risk weights with examined market conditions, e.g., following up central bank policies.

+In the example below, US Treasure bond REPO by USD purchase has the lowest risk, while lower-quality bond REPO trading in non-USD currency has much higher risks.

 |Currency|Bond Type|Bond Ratings, e.g., S&P|Days to REPO End Date|Days to Bond Maturity|Risk|
 |-|-|-|-|-|-|